Informfully/Experiments/experiments/recsys_2025/README.md

 In our example, we provide a simplified mapping of the political landscape by using the broad categories of: a) government parties and supporting parties, b) opposition parties, and c) independent and foreign parties.
 This division into different party buckets can be customized.
 The script will then automatically detect any mentions of the parties that you have specified.
-For this detection, there are two options available.
+For this detection, two options are available.

   1) 'only_mentions' option counts mentions if it detects a subset of the specified party buckets, and no other parties from unspecified buckets in the article.
   For example, the list ['party1', 'party2'] and an article that mentions only 'party1' will match.